aardappel/lobster/docs/source/implementation.md

 Compiling Lobster code to C++
 -----------------------------

-Rather than directly executing or compiling to bytecode, Lobster can also be translated to C++, for a further speed boost.
+Rather than directly executing with a JIT, Lobster can also be translated to C++, for a further speed boost.
 This is useful when releasing a shipping build to customers, but hopefully not necessary during development.
+It is necessary for building for mobile/web platforms.

 With the `--cpp` option on the command-line, the compiler will generate `dev/compiled_lobster/src/compiled_lobster.cpp` (currently, you MUST compile